 This Pistachio and Pear Cake with Domes is a fall cake recipe.
-The bottom is made with a pistachio dacquoise (taken from a recipe of Luca Montersino).
+The bottom is made with a pistachio dacquoise (taken from a recipe by Luca Montersino).

 Yesterday evening my kids asked me to make something good, delicious.
 So I’m thinking and thinking and thinking….
 I finally decided on this cake!